 If a loan is appropriate for you, a Credit Union is well worth considering.
 The Union is like a bank but is a co-operative owned by its members.
 Unlike banks, which make decisions based on impersonal computer credit checks, the Union makes decisions based on personal knowledge.

 Members are also encouraged to start saving as they borrow, nurturing responsible personal financial management.
-The West Sussex Credit Union covers the whole county but there are several smaller ones that cover local communities.
+The Boom!
+Credit Union covers the whole county (as well as Surrey and Kingston) but there are several smaller ones that cover local communities.